capactio/capact/cmd/ocftool/docs/ocftool_config.md

 ### Synopsis

-Display or change configuration settings for hub and target
+Display or change configuration settings for the Hub

 ### Options